Cost of Estate Planning Lawyer on Average- What You Should Know

-Some firms won't charge an initial consultation fee and they will offer a free initial consultation.
+Some firms won't charge an initial consultation fee and they will offer a free initial estate planning consultation.
 That gives you the opportunity to meet the attorney and see if it is a good fit.
 A free initial consultation is usually not for free legal advice.
-The free initial consultation is for the attorney to access also if they can help you.
+The free initial consultation is for the attorney to access also if the lawyer can help you.

 You can always inquire about the fee before you set up the consultation, we strongly advise you to do that.
 Pricing transparency is a big part of a good client experience.

 The Flat Fee

 After the initial meeting, your lawyer will be able to outline their plan for your estate.
 For straight forward estate plans, attorneys use the flat fee structure.
 The flat fee will cover the entirety of your estate planning.

 The flat fee package includes the most common estate planning items, like drafting a simple will and a living will, establishing powers of attorney for financial and health care decisions, and establishing guardianship for minors.
 Most flat fee packages will also include a deed for one property.
 The deed is usually used to fund a trust or to define beneficiaries for the property.